KP-90/fakebook/README.md

 2. set api route to environment variable.
 3. ability to delete users
 4. Add like post functionality - done
-5. delete/edit comments - Bug with deleteing comments with transtition
+5. delete/edit comments - done
 6. Fix timestamps to not be ugly - done
+7. Posts should show up on user profiles
+8. Pending friends list has some bugs